So, Why Should You Use the Revolut Card?

 The Revolut Premium Review

-The “metal” card, which is called this because it is mostly made of steel, offers a concierge service and a number of other improved Revolut perks including free travel insurance and up to 1% cashback!
+The “metal” card, so named because it is mostly made of steel, offers a concierge service and a number of other improved Revolut perks including free travel insurance and up to 1% cashback!
 A full list is set out below:

 - Free unlimited FX & international transfers